 The Australian Terrier descended from rough-coated Terriers.
 This breed came to Australia from Great Britain in the early 19th century.
 Many Terrier breeds originated from these dogs.
 This is why the Aussie resembles the Cairn, Shorthaired Skye, and Dandie Dinmont Terrier.

 The Aussie was originally called the Rough Coated Terrier due to its ancestry.
 The name changed to the Australian Terrier in 1892.
-The breed was recognized in Australia in 1850, and the first Australian Terrier Club formed in the continent in 1887.
+The breed was recognized in Australia in 1850, and the first Australian Terrier Club was formed in the continent in 1887.

 Aussies were bred as working Terriers, chasing rodents and snakes away from properties.
 As a ratter, these Terriers worked in remote areas of Australia.